 Enjoy this quick and easy steamed shrimp recipe using old bay seasoning and beer.
-It takes about 20 minutes from start to finish and is always a big hit.
+Perfect for parties on game day or with drinks by the pool.

 Seafood wasn't always readily available growing up in Pittsburgh.
 However, my husband grew up near the Inner Harbor in Baltimore, my husband knows what it takes to make great steamed shrimp.
 So when we go to the beach, he takes center stage, making lots of steamed shrimp for everyone to enjoy poolside, with a cocktail.